Agadoo: Origins and recording

 The song's origins date back to 1970, when Michel Delancray and Mya Symille recorded it as "Agadou" in French.
 It had been written based on a tune that had apparently come from Morocco.
 Club Med used it as their theme song from 1974.
-It was covered by several artists and groups, including Patrick Zabe in 1975 and the Saragossa Band (a German group) in 1981 (and a remix in 1986).
+It was covered by several artists and groups, including Patrick Zabe in 1975, South African singer Glenys Lynne in 1979, and the Saragossa Band (a German group) in 1981 (and a remix in 1986).
 Black Lace uses the lyrics first used in The Snowmen's 1981 cover of "Agadou", which was also the first cover to spell the song's title as "Agadoo".
 These lyrics are based on the lyrics of the Saragossa Band version but with minor tweaks.

 The Black Lace group was made up during its heyday by the duo of performers Colin Gibb and Alan Barton.
 One of the early versions of the song, likely the cover by The Snowmen, became popular in a Derby nightclub called Gossips, with the bar staff making a novelty dance; when Black Lace performed at the club in 1981, they learned the dance and recorded their own version, which was mistakenly reported as being the first version in English by BBC Radio Derby in 2006.

 Black Lace's version of the song was produced by Neil Ferguson and Black Lace at Woodlands Studio under the direction of John Wagstaff and arranged by Barry Whitfield and Black Lace.
 Whitfield also played keyboards on the track.